warelock2/social_game_typology/README.md

 # 🔧 How to use

-Run the "normie_vs_outlier_typology_quiz.py" script first.
+Run the "normie_vs_outlier_typology_quiz.py" script first:

+`python3 normie_vs_outlier_typology_quiz.py`

 If your result is "Normie", then you're done.
-If your result is "Outlier", run the second "outlier_typology_quiz.py" script for more greater detail.
+If your result is "Outlier", run the second "outlier_typology_quiz.py" script for more greater detail:

+`python3 outlier_typology_quiz.py`

 # 🧠 Value Axes Behind the Tests